 We provide a quality in depth exam to make sure you are and educated buyer.
 We thoroughly evaluate all body systems.
-The exam generally takes about 90 minutes plus additional time allocated to any radio graphic evaluation necessary.
-You will receive a detailed report of everything evaluated, plus video coverage of soundness portion of exam if requested and emailed radio graphs if taken.
+The exam generally takes about 90 minutes plus additional time allocated to any radiographic evaluation necessary.
+We also have a lameness locator that we can add to the soundness portion of the exam.
+You will receive a detailed report of everything evaluated, plus video coverage of soundness portion of exam if requested and emailed radiographs if taken.
 This info can be sent to the purchaser’s personal veterinarian if desired.

 Adjacent to our primary clinic is our large indoor arena, great for lameness exams in any weather at all times of the year.
 Extensive lameness knowledge coupled with advanced modalities ensures a thorough exam.
 Some advanced modalities used are thermography, regional anesthetic, digital radiography, and musculoskeletal ultrasonography.

 We also have a lameness locator.
 This is a device we use to identify and quantify lameness in your horse.
 It works off of sensors placed in specific positions on the horse analyzed by a computer with specific algorithms to identify asymmetrical movement (lameness).
 This device is able to identify very subtle lameness that the human eye can’t see.
 However, these subtle lameness’s can affect their performance drastically.
 The lameness locator also quantifies how severe the lameness is and is a great device to monitor improvements after treatments or rehab.
 It adds objectivity to what has always been a subjective lameness exam based solely on the practitioners skills in the past.
 No more guessing!